 For this reason, we rolled out the “Women Empowerment Program” to empower vulnerable women in the communities we serve with a mission of making sure their rights are respected, they have access to legal guidance in sorting cases of violence and abuses against them and are economically empowered, are productive and self-reliant.
 We piloted the project in 2017 and were overwhelmed by the impact it had on the 5 women whom we worked with and this year, we, therefore, launched it to enable us to reach out to more.
 Currently, we have 100 women with whom we are working in this program.

-In addition to these skills, we also offer small financially support/capital for those with passion for starting small scale business ventures to make sure they can achieve their dreams.
+In addition to these skills, we also offer small financial support/capital for those with a passion for starting small-scale business ventures to make sure they can achieve their dreams.
 The women and bound together within the Community/Village Savings and Investments group.
 They have split into 5 groups and meet once every week to save at least $1 for the week in their village saving groups and give out small business loans from their savings to any of the members in need.
-Through this venture, we are promoting a savings and investment culture among the young mothers in a bid to make sure they can become self–reliant and productive.
+Through this venture, we are promoting a savings and investment culture among young mothers in a bid to make sure they can become self–reliant and productive.

 Additionally in the future; we also plan to enroll some of the interested young mothers into Functional Adult Literacy (FAL) Classes to help improve their reading and writing skills.
 With these skills acquired, we know that these ladies will stand strong with their heads lifted.
 It is the reason we greatly engage in the promotion of Girl Child Education to eliminate illiteracy among the women in our areas of operation and specifically in Nebbi.
 We believe in this way, they will finally have a say in their families and communities as well for they have become empowered women.